 Read about the other options for travelling to/from MNL in the following guides:

-- Travelling on foot – Not a practical option unless you’re using Terminal 3 (T3), which is equipped with a sheltered pedestrian bridge leading to the nearby Newport City hotel and leisure district.
+- Travelling on foot – Not practical unless you’re using Terminal 3 (T3), which is equipped with a sheltered pedestrian bridge leading to the nearby Newport City hotel and leisure district.
 Click on the link to learn more.

 Access